China and Africa from Ancient Times to Decolonisation

 In an unabridged version this article was first published in: Julien Bobineau, Philipp Gieg (Eds.)
 The Democratic Republic of the Congo.
 Problems, Progress and Prospects | La République Démocratique du Congo.
 Problèmes, Progrès et Perspectives.
 LIT VERLAG Dr. W. Hopf, Berlin 2016.

-Reprint by kind permission of the publisher Veit D. Hopf, Lit-Verlag Berlin.
-The publication can be purchased here.
+Reprint by kind permission of the publisher Veit D. Hopf, LIT Verlag Berlin.
+Further details about the book may be found here.

 Philipp Gieg is a researcher and lecturer at the University of Würzburg’s Institute for Political Science and Sociology in Germany.
 He specializes in Africa’s international relations and Indian foreign policy, particularly Indo-African and Sino-African relations, as well as German and European Foreign Policy.